ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

             No id token is returned from here, so no check for its expiration. get_cert fails

+  -- localhost:scitokens
+     test for SciTokens using a user config.
+Log in with IDP Google and use identity "j g"

   -- localhost:test/fnal
         Test client that point to main QDL scripts.
         Note that these all use a specific test user in FNAL's LDAP, cilogontest@fnal.gov: